Monday, December 27, 2010

 A Monkey Bay Christmas

-In the afternoon we had reservations at Kangaroo Las Mexicanas Restaurante and everyone at Monkey Bay went.
-They were overwhelmed at the restaurante with the number of guest.
-While they took reservations to know how much food to prepare, in the end they had 60 some guest all to be feed at the same time so our scheduled 2 o'clock Christmas dinner of turkey, roast pork and prawns was served at about 4 o'clock.
-Other than the delay we had a relaxing time in a beautiful setting.
+In the afternoon, we had reservations at Kangaroo Las Mexicanas Restaurante, and everyone at Monkey Bay went.
+They were overwhelmed at the restaurant with the number of guests.
+While they took reservations to know how much food to prepare, in the end, they had 60-some guests all to be fed at the same time, so our scheduled 2 o'clock Christmas dinner of turkey, roast pork, and prawns was served at about 4 o'clock.
+Other than the delay, we had a relaxing time in a beautiful setting.

 Terry and Sandy (Gambit II)